 Chuck works closely with the Rakkasans and with 3-187, the Battalion he served with in Vietnam.
 He has frequently volunteered time to speak to the Soldiers who are preparing to deploy.
 Additionally, his hobby of woodworking has helped support the Brigade by building wooden Toriis and wooden Memorial Boxes (boxes for the bullet casings after the 21 gun salute) for the families of deceased Soldiers and was responsible for compiling the Rakkasan Association Life Plaques.

-To send flowers to Charles J. "Chuck" Vander Luitgaren's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Charles J. "Chuck" Vander Luitgaren, please visit our floral store.